roadsidemultimedia/Docs/customizing/customization-methods.md

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/dms-customize-editor.jpg)

-However, you’re unable to customize further with hooks, as this would require editing the core `function.php` file (something we do not recommend or support), any edits made to this file will most certainly break PageLines DMS.
-If you wish to use hooks, either the **customize plugin** or the **base child theme** method is required.
+**Pros**

+* Quickest method for adding CSS/LESS & scripts
+* Custom CSS/LESS & scripts are safe from updates
+* Is the method of choice if you wish to only add minor CSS/LESS changes

+**Cons**

+* Unable to customize further with hooks
+* Doesn't support custom/child sections

 ### Customize Plugin ###

-The Customize Plugin contains both `style.css` and `functions.php` files like a child theme, it also supports `style.less` and the use of hooks.
-However, the plugin doesn’t support the use of child sections.

-The advantage of the Customize Plugin is that you can update the core files and a 3rd party child theme and still keep your customizations.
+The Customize plugin emulates a child theme and includes a `style.css` and `functions.php` files.
+With the addition of the `functions.php` file, you're able to use hooks and therefore, is a slightly more advanced than the DMS customization method.

+**Pros**

+* Supports CSS via the **style.css** file
+* Supports hooks via the **functions.php** file
+* Supports LESS with the creation of a **style.less** file (see Creating a style.less file below)
+* Can be used with both **DMS Customize Options** and **Base Child theme**
+* Supports the creation of a **language** folder for translations.

+Cons

+* Doesn't support the creation of Custom/Child sections

 ### Child Theme ###

 A child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme.
-The PageLines Base Child theme, supports custom CSS/LESS, scripts, hooks and child sections.

-The benefit of working with a child theme is that the child theme files are separate to the parent theme (in this case PageLines DMS).
-This means, when an update becomes available to the partent theme, your custom CSS/LESS, child sections and hooks, will not be overwritten upon update.
+#### Base Child theme ####

-The disadvantage of using a Child theme, is that you can’t then install a 3rd party child theme through the store and update it, as you will lose your edits.
+The PageLines Base Child theme, is a free child theme available from the PageLines store which will never receive an update, as its been designed as a base for you to create your very own child themes, as well customizing PageLines DMS.

+The Base child theme is considered the most professional method for customizating, as it supports custom CSS/LESS, scripts, hooks and custom/child sections.

+#### PageLines Store Child themes ####

+In order to customize a child theme purchased from the Store, such as iBlogPro 5 or any third party theme, it is best to use the PageLines Customize plugin for any CSS/LESS changes or additional hooks you may add.
+Editing any purchased child theme's core files, the edits are subject to being overwritten upon update.
+While child themes are not commonly updated, they may be, from time to time, and any customizations may be subject to loss.
+PageLines Customize plugin eliminates that risk.

+**NOTE:** Always remember to back up your site; particularly modifications you've made.

+**Pros**

+* Supports CSS via the **style.css** file
+* Supports hooks via the **functions.php** file
+* Supports LESS with the creation of a **style.less** file (see Creating a style.less file below)
+* Can be used with both **DMS Customize Options** and **Base Child theme**
+* Supports the creation of a **language** folder for translations.
+* Supports Custom/Child sections

+**Cons**

+* Child themes purchased from the PageLines store, should not be customized without the use of the PageLines Customize plugin, as these edits will be overwritten upon update.

 <table class="table table-striped table-bordered table-condensed">
 	<thead>